mpaskevi/phd/EDCI614/Assignments/paper-draft.md

 A challenge to modern open educators is reconciling the continuing emphasis on enacting social justice narratives with the attempt to do so in a digital landscape that is decidedly hostile, by design, to enacting social justice narratives.
 In the Canadian context, the most pressing need for justice is embodied in the lives and communities of the Indigenous Peoples who have stewarded this land since time immemorial.
 OE, which is often, but not always, digital, seems at first to be at odds with the traditional principles of learning practiced by Indigenous Peoples.
 Two examples of this, according to Tessaro et al. [\(2018\)](@tessaroFiveIndigenizingOnline2018) are that Indigenous Education is heavily dependent upon being situated in a specific community context at a specific time, conversely, open education is designed to transcend place and time and be accessible to anyone regardless of their location.
 Also, Indigenous Education should be carried out in a context where teachers are very attuned to their students personalities, histories, needs, and goals, but open educators may never meet or even speak to any given student, so there is little chance that they will be able to understand the contexts of their students.

 The following table outlines some of the major points of conflict between Indigenous education and online education as described by Tessaro, et al. [\(2018\)](@tessaroFiveIndigenizingOnline2018) (Table 1).
 Note that they refer to *online* education, not *open* education, but the characteristics of online education they describe are also characteristic of modern open education, which relies heavily on online technologies.
-It is not true that online education and open education are the same thing, but a thorough discussion to the differences is beyond the scope of this paper.
+It is not true that online education and open education are the same thing, but a thorough discussion of the differences is beyond the scope of this paper.

 | Indigenous education | Online Education |
 | :--- | ---:|